tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 This day may be hard for students since several new concepts were covered, spend a few minutes with the class reflecting on what they learn today.

-* Recall students that modeling neural networks is part art and part science, so they should be patient while defining models.
+* Recall to students that modeling neural networks is part art and part science, so they should be patient while defining models.

-* There are several frameworks to implement neural networks, Keras is a business class framework they can trust in for prototyping or deploy production models.
+* There are several frameworks to implement neural networks.
+Keras is a business class framework they can trust for prototyping or deploying production models.

 * Mastering neural networks take time; however, thanks to frameworks like Keras, you don't need to have a Ph.D. to start using neural networks to solve real-world problems.